s3xysteak/cesium-use/src/core/composables/useViewer/index.md

 ## Usage

+### useViewerProvider

-For the parent component, use `useViewerProvider` to inject the viewer.
-The `useViewerProvider` method takes a callback function that returns a viewer instance, which will then be injected.
-This callback function is called within the `onMounted` hook, allowing you to safely use DOM references within it.
+For parent component, use `useViewerProvider` to inject `Viewer`. `useViewerProvider` receives a callback returned a viewer instance, which can also be async function:

-`isMounted` is a reactive boolean variable that initially holds the value `false`.
-It switches to `true` after the viewer is mounted, serving as a signal for when the viewer is mounted.
+`useViewerProvider(() => new Cesium.Viewer(container.value))`

+The callback function will be called in `onMounted` hook, therefore, you can safely use DOM references in callback functions.

+- `isMounted` is one of its return values.
+Its initial value is always `ref(false)`, and it changes to `ref(true)` after the `Viewer` is mounted.
+- `viewer` is one of its return values.
+Its initial value is `shallowRef(undefined)`, and it changes to `shallowRef(viewer)` after the `Viewer` is mounted.
+This is an alternative option, and in most cases, you don't need to use it.
+It's recommended to isolate the business components from the component initializing the `Viewer` to avoid the complexity of handling whether the `Viewer` is mounted.

 ```vue
 <script setup>